rozwalak/Ancient_gut_phages/README.md

 checkv end_to_end input_file.fasta output_directory -t 8 -d PATH_to_DB
 ```
 We considered ancient viral genomes classified as complete, high-quality, medium-quality, or fragments longer than 20kb.
-Additionally, we filtered out sequences with viral genes <= 1 and host genes >= 1 to clean putative contaminants.
+Additionally, we filtered out sequences with viral genes <= 1 and host genes >= 1 assigned by CheckV to clean putative contaminants.
 ```
 python checkv2fasta.py
 ```